-#1 Implement EIT label revision Timely and effective implementation of the EIT Label Revision Action plan to increase impact and sustainability of EIT education programmes.
-2022 Actions of Label Revision Action Plan implemented Fellowship concept operationalised in Grant guidelines.
-Online submission tool in programmes.
-Impact monitoring tools improved.
-Competence certification system operational.
-Shared service programme in place.
-Communication materials updated. #2 Development and monitoring & evaluation of mplementation of the HEI nitiative: Innovation Capacity Building for Higher Education HEI pilot initiative is effectively and efficiently implemented.
-Initiative pilot phase (2021-2023) evaluation methodology adopted by Q4 2022 Effective HEI governance in place Monitoring reports on the first two pilot calls Initiative Pilot phase (2021-2023) evaluation methodology.
-HEI Initiative governance framework.
-Monitoring reports. #3 Complete annual evaluation of new EIT Label applications and implement continuous monitoring EIT label programmes are assessed in a timely and quality manner Application round open and ready for programmes to be submitted for the EIT Label Monitoring report on implementation of existing programme 2022 EIT Decisions awarding label adopted.
-Monitoring report.
+Actions [main activity] Indicator [KPI] Target Main outputs #1 Implement EIT Label revision Timely and effective implementation of the EIT Label Revision Action plan to increase impact and sustainability of EIT education programmes.
+2023 Actions of Label Revision Action Plan implemented Fellowship concept implemented at KIC level Effective quality assurance mechanism implemented at all levels covered by the new EIT Label strategy adopted

+#2 Monitoring & evaluation of implementation of the HEI Initiative: Innovation Capacity Building for Higher Education HEI pilot initiative is effectively and efficiently implemented.
+Initiative pilot phase (2021-2023) evaluation delivered by Q3 2023 Effective HEI governance in place EIT GB decision on continuation of the initiative beyond 2023 #3 Complete annual evaluation of new EIT Label applications and implement continuous monitoring EIT Label programmes are assessed in a timely and quality manner Application round open and ready for programmes to be submitted for the EIT Label 2023 EIT Decisions awarding label adopted Monitoring report on implementation of existing programme Monitoring report